Sparsh-N/AdventOfCode2023/README.md

-# Optiver_Data_Challenge
+# Advent of Code Submissions for this year
-Contest Code for Optiver's Trading at the Close
+I've never done the advent of code before, so here's my first shot at it!
+I'll be working on most of my solutions in Java or Python.